HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

     ```

 Be sure to select the desired collection to search when creating the Search Component.
-For this to work, you need to reference both components created above in the SAME presentation template.
+For this to work, you need to reference both components created above in the same presentation template!